How to Write Quadratic Equations in Vertex Form and Standard Form

 Review key concepts visually

-• Quadratics can be written in vertex form or general form.
+• Quadratics can be written in vertex form or standard form.

-• Use vertex form when you know the vertex, and general form when you know points on the parabola.
+• Use vertex form when you know the vertex, and standard form when you know points on the parabola.

 • Substitute the point (3, 1) to make an equation and find the value of a.